lbetz/vagrant-puppet-environment/README.md

 # vagrant-puppet-environment
-An Environment for vagrant boxes with puppet
+An Environment for vagrant boxes with puppet.